teke85/Math-Magician/README.md

 # Math Magicians

 # Description of the project.
-- To Set up the environment and tools needed to develop a React application.
+- To continue with the development of the Math Magicians app.
+I will develop a React component that will hold the core functionality: a calculator.
-- Configure with special linters.

 # Built With